Hywan/atoum-instrumentation/README.md

 ## License

 atoum is under the New BSD License (BSD-3-Clause).
+Copyright Ivan Enderlin (Hywan).